RobertSzkutak/kmcv/README.md

 For clustering random points: Just modify the #define statements at the top of the code.
 Then in main run randomPoints();

-For clustering points from a file: Format points as such:
+For clustering points from a file use readInPoints(); Format points as such:

 `x,y\n

 x,y\n

 etc.`

+An example points.txt file is included in this repository.

 ### About the author: